 The primary objective of the AC is to assist the Board in the effective discharge of its fiduciary responsibilities for timely and accurate financial reporting and the development of sound internal controls.
-The AC Report in Paramount's Annual Report 2022 provides a detailed account of the activities of the AC in FY2022.
+The AC Report in Paramount's Annual Report 2023 provides a detailed account of the activities of the AC in FY2023.

-NC
+• NC

-Currently, the NC comprises exclusively INEDs, namely Mr Ong Keng Siew who is the Senior INED (as Chairman), Mr Quah Poh Keat and Puan Fatimah Merican.
+Currently, the NC comprises exclusively INEDs, namely Mr Ong Keng Siew who is the Senior INED (as Chairman since 3 August 2022), Mr Quah Poh Keat and Puan Fatimah Merican.

 The primary function of the NC is to consider and recommend to the Board new nominees for appointment to the Board, the reelection of Directors, and to assess the independence of INEDs.
-It also conducts yearly assessment of the effectiveness of the Directors, the Board, the Board Committees, the Chairman and the Group CEO in fulfilling their respective duties.
+It also conducts yearly assessment of the effectiveness of the Directors, the Board, the Board Committees, the Chairman and the GCEO in fulfilling their respective duties.

-The following activities were carried out by the NC in FY2022:
+The following activities were carried out by the NC in FY2023:

-- Reviewed the outcome of the 2021 Directors' Self and Peer Assessment to assess the performance of individual Directors, the Board, the four Board Committees, the Chairman and the Group CEO, and recommended remedial actions where applicable - Reviewed the training programmes attended by the Directors, and discussed the Directors' training needs for the ensuing year - Reviewed the Declaration of Independence signed by all INEDs to reaffirm their status of independence - Assessed the eligibility of Directors for re-election at the 52nd AGM of the Company - Reviewed the composition of the Board Committees to ensure even distribution of duties amongst the Directors - Conducted a yearly analysis of the skills matrix of the Directors to ensure that the Board continues to be well-equipped with skills and expertise that are aligned with the Group's strategic direction and for board succession purpose - Conducted a yearly review of its TOR and recommended an update to the Board for the purpose of consistency in wordings with the TORs of the other three Board Committees
+- Reviewed the outcome of the 2022 Directors' Self and Peer Assessment to assess the performance of individual Directors, the Board, the four Board Committees, the Chairman and the - Reviewed the training programmes attended by the Directors, and discussed the Directors' training needs for the ensuing year - o Reviewed the Declaration of Independence signed by all INEDs to reaffirm their status of independence - Assessed the eligibility of Directors for re-election at the 53rd AGM of the Company, taking into consideration compliance with the Directors' Fit and Proper Policy (DFPP) of the Company - Reviewed the composition of the Board Committees to ensure even distribution of duties amongst the Directors - Conducted a yearly analysis of the skills matrix of the Directors to ensure that the Board continues to be well-equipped with skills and expertise that are aligned with the Group's strategic direction and for Board succession purpose - Conducted a yearly review of its TOR and recommended an update to the Board for the purpose of consistency in wordings with the TORs of the other Board Committees - Reviewed the succession plans for the Board, GCEO and other key senior management - Revamped the 2023 Directors' Self and Peer Assessment questionnaire to include areas on Fit and Proper and ESG, and to align the assessment to some of the best practices prescribed in Bursa Securities' CG Guide (4th Edition)